ezdes/Registration/README.md

     * you can hide your password by clicking show JCheckbox.
     * your password min length should be equal to 8.
     * your email min length should be equal to 6.
-    * refresh button
+    * refresh button.
-    * when you already signed up, in sign in window you should enter your created email and password(programm will check if your email and encrypted passoword exist in database)
+    * when you already signed up, in sign in window you should enter your created email and password(programm will check if your email and encrypted passoword exist in database).

   * Reset
     * you can reset your password by clicking reset password
     * after clicking reset button you should enter your email(programm will check if your email exists in database).
-    * if your email exists in database, programm will send code(for example 4456) to your email then you should enter sended code
+    * if your email exists in database, programm will send code(for example 4456) to your email then you should enter sended code.
-    * if you entered correct code, reset frame will show up and you can change your password
+    * if you entered correct code, reset frame will show up and you can change your password.
-    * now in database you password will be changed and encrypted
+    * now in database you password will be changed and encrypted.

   * Email
     * programm will send code to your email
-    * you can resend code by clicking reset password
+    * you can resend code by clicking reset password.

   * Password encryption
-    * programm will encrypt your password
+    * programm will encrypt your password.
-    * for example if your password equal to kesha2004, in database your passoword will be saved like 4002ashekk
+    * for example if your password equal to kesha2004, in database your passoword will be saved like 4002ashekk.
-    * but in passoword field you should enter your not encrypted passoword: kesha2004
+    * but in passoword field you should enter your not encrypted passoword: kesha2004.

+  * Snake
+   * if you signed in successfully you can play snake game.